Kale-Ko/GIGHM/README.md

 ## Planned Features

-Currently it is planned to add a more extendable component system and a configurable physics system.
+Currently it is planned to add a configurable physics system and just make the whole api easier to interact with.

 ## Setup